Events

 3. Encourage alumni to take action

-Another way to encourage alumni participation is by creating opportunities for alumni to take some action on your post.
+Another way to encourage alumni engagement and participation is by creating opportunities for alumni to take some action on your post.
 Here’s an example: create a simple graphic post with the tagline - “Just three days to go!!
 Tag 3 people you are looking forward to meeting at the reunion.”

 Here’s how William Peace University drew the attention of its alumni and got them talking about their upcoming reunion.